triSYCL/sycl/sycl/doc/GettingStartedAlveo.md

 sudo fwupdmgr update
 ```

-If you are not running an EFI BIOS, you can follow the manual recipe
+If you are not running an EFI BIOS, you can follow the manual BIOS
-of the BIOS update for your the motherboard.
+update recipe for your motherboard.
 Typically look for the
-latest BIOS version, put it on a FAT32-formatted USB stick and goes
+latest BIOS version, put it on a FAT32-formatted USB stick and go
 into the BIOS setup at boot time to ask for the explicit
 update.
 Often, there is no need to build a bootable USB stick.